marwenbhriz/hzbook/README.md

 ./do.sh deploy_az $APP_ENV
 ```

-or we can deploy buy trigger our azure devops pipeline; by merging to master branch:
+or we can deploy buy trigger our azure devops pipeline; by merging to master branch.

 ### Access to UI